datalabdesign/moodie_english/modulo_grabber/README.md

 **MOODIE Grabber** is the image collection module of the [MOODIE](https://github.com/datalabdesign/moodie) tool, developed to enable the download and preprocessing of images from a CSV file containing links.
 It is currently in **beta**, serving as the first functional module of the MOODIE tool.

+> This repository was originally developed in Brazilian Portuguese and is currently undergoing translation into English.
+At this stage, only the documentation has been translated; the notebook interfaces and widgets are still in Portuguese.
+Future updates will provide full English support.

 This module was designed as a practical introduction to using images in research pipelines for design, providing everything from collection to the first structured metadata that feeds later stages of visual analysis and creative exploration.

 [![Open in Google Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/datalabdesign/moodie/blob/main/modulo_grabber/moodie_grabber_clean.ipynb)